hugoalh/scan-virus-ghaction/README.md

 #### `clamav_multiscan`

-`<Boolean = True>` Use ClamAV multiscan mode; ClamAV daemon will attempt to scan in parallel using available threads, especially useful on multiprocessor and multi-core systems.
+`<Boolean = True>` Whether to use ClamAV multiscan mode; ClamAV daemon will attempt to scan in parallel using available threads, especially useful on multiprocessor and multi-core systems.

 > **⚠ Important:** It is recommended to keep this as enable to have a shorter scanning duration.

 #### `clamav_reloadpersession`

-`<Boolean = False>` Reload ClamAV per session.
+`<Boolean = False>` Whether to reload ClamAV per session.

 > **⚠ Important:** It is recommended to keep this as disable to have a shorter scanning duration.

 #### `clamav_subcursive`

-`<Boolean = True>` Scan directories subcursively.
+`<Boolean = True>` Whether to scan directories subcursively.

 > **⚠ Important:** If input [`clamav_ignores`](#clamav_ignores) acts weird, try to disable this first before report the issues!